Internationalization and Digitalization: Knowledge and Monitoring of Foreign Markets

 Internationalization is a strategic choice that shifts the relative importance between the two systems, reducing the importance of the first one, while increasing the weight of the second one.

-On a local market, a company can thrive relying above all - if not exclusively - on its supply system; this is much more difficult for a company that wants to operate in distant markets.
 A marketing system may not be strictly necessary on a local market, since proximity allows the company to know the needs/desires/preferences of its potential customers in a natural way, almost by "osmosis" with its territory.
 In the same way, in a local market, a company can be able to communicate the characteristics of its supply system, enhancing its strengths, through direct communication.
 This becomes much more complex if the market you want to serve is far away.

 The elements that make the marketing system towards a local market fundamentally different from the marketing system towards a distant market are different in nature.
 First of all, compared to a single local market, there are many distant markets.
 This trivially implies the choice of which market(s) to serve.
 Secondly, knowledge of a distant market can only take place through channels other than osmosis.